A Foodie Guide to Spanish Christmas Food, including Starters, Warm Spanish Food, Desserts & Christmas Desserts

 Croquettes are another example of typical Spanish food, and the number of variations in recipes is enormous.

-When it comes to ham as one of the common ingredients in Spanish meals, it should be no surprise why ham croquettes are also present as a Christmas food in Spain.
+When it comes to ham as one of the common ingredients in Spanish meals, it should be no surprise that ham croquettes are also present as a Christmas food in Spain.

 Most of the ingredients, such as eggs, bread crusts, salt, pepper, milk, flour, onions, and oil, can be found in our homes, making it one of the easiest Spanish Christmas food recipes.

-The only thing you might have to buy is the ham itself, and you can start cooking.
+The only thing I bought is the ham itself, and then I can start cooking following a simple recipe.
 It’s an inexpensive dish, yet a feast to the senses.

 Spanish Ham Croquettes Recipe (Croquetas)